mlcommons/training/large_language_model_pretraining/nemo/README.md

 ### Training and test data separation

-To be determined.
-For now, we are using the default split from the C4 dataset.
+We use the default split from the C4 dataset.
+This means that we use `c4-train.<x>-of-01024.json.gz` files for training and `c4-validation.<x>-of-00008.json.gz` files for evaluation.

 ### Training data order

-To be determined.
-Current plan is to use the last 256 of 1024 files (shards 6 and 7) for the benchmarked area.
+We randomly shuffle the **last 256 of 1024 shards** for the benchmarking area.

 ### Test data order

-To be determined.
+We use the first 47M tokens in the validation dataset for validation.
+We do not shuffle the validation dataset.

 # 4. Model
 ### Publication/Attribution